ZizzyDizzyMC/IndigoBoard/README.md

 # Indigoboard
 A taggable "booru-style" imageboard written in Node.js

-Written in collaboration with @MikeColeCo and @TheJumono
+Currently in development, and not ready for release.

 # Requirements
 1. NodeJS